stablekernel/aqueduct/source/docs/http/channel.md

 The number of isolates an application will use is configurable at startup when using the [aqueduct serve](../cli/running.md) command.

 An isolate can't share memory with another isolate.
-If an object is created on one isolate, it can be referenced by another.
+If an object is created on one isolate, it *cannot* be referenced by another.
 Therefore, each `ApplicationChannel` instance has its own set of services that are configured in the same way.
 This behavior also makes design patterns like connection pooling implicit; instead of a pool of database connections, there is a pool of application channels that each have their own database connection.

 This architecture intentionally prevents you from keeping state in your application.
 When you scale to multiple servers, you can trust that your cluster works correctly because you are already effectively clustering on a single server node.
 For further reading on writing multi-threaded applications, see [this guide](threading.md).